 The TACE procedure requires hospitalization for placement of the hepatic artery catheter and workup to establish eligibility for chemoembolization.
-Prior to the procedure, the patency of the portal vein must be demonstrated to ensure an adequate post-treatment hepatic blood supply.
+Before the procedure, the patency of the portal vein must be demonstrated to ensure an adequate post-treatment hepatic blood supply.
 With the patient under local anesthesia and mild sedation, a superselective catheter is inserted via the femoral artery and threaded into the hepatic artery.
 Angiography is then performed to delineate the hepatic vasculature, followed by injection of the embolic chemotherapy mixture.
 Embolic material varies, but may include a viscous collagen agent, polyvinyl alcohol particles, or ethiodized oil.
 Typically, only one (1) lobe of the liver is treated during a single session, with subsequent embolization procedures scheduled from 5 days to 6 weeks later.
 In addition, since the embolized vessel recanalizes, chemoembolization can be repeated as many times as necessary.